hacklab-turku/visitors/README.md

 ## Database

-Schema can be found at [schema.sql].
+Schema can be found at [schema.sql](schema.sql).
 Create initial database with `./init_db`.
 See some human readable data from SQLite3 console by
 running: